 Simple febrile seizures last < 15 minutes, have no focal features, and do not recur within a 24-hour period.

-Complex febrile seizures last > 15 minutes continuously or with pauses, or have focal features, or recur within 24 hours.
+Complex febrile seizures last ≥ 15 minutes continuously or with pauses; or have focal features; or focal onset; or recur within 24 hours.

-Routine testing is not required, but if children have complex seizures, neurologic deficits, or signs of a serious underlying disorder (eg, meningitis, metabolic disorders), testing should be done.
+Routine testing is not required for simple febrile seizures, but if children have complex seizures, neurologic deficits, or signs of a serious underlying disorder (eg, meningitis, metabolic disorders), testing should be done.

-Seizures lasting ≥ 5 minutes require drug treatment (eg, lorazepam 0.05 to 0.1 mg/kg IV over 2 to 5 minutes repeated every 5 to 10 minutes for up to 3 doses).
+Seizures lasting ≥ 5 minutes require medication (eg, lorazepam 0.05 to 0.1 mg/kg IV over 2 to 5 minutes repeated every 5 to 10 minutes for up to 3 doses).

 Risk of developing an afebrile seizure disorder after having a simple febrile seizure is about 2 to 5%.